NekohimeMusou/smt-tc-v1/README.md

 Unofficial Foundry VTT system for Shin Megami Tensei: Tokyo Conception. **This is a fan project not affiliated with LionWing Publishing or ATLUS.
 Please do not contact them for support.**

-**This system includes no game material compendium, nor is it planned to.
+**This system includes no rules compendium.
 A copy of the rulebook is required to play.** You can get it here: <https://lionwingpublishing.com/collections/shin-megami-tensei-iii-nocturne-the-roleplaying-game-tokyo-conception-core-rulebook>

-This is my first Typescript project and I wrote it more or less in tandem with a short campaign I've been running, so there's LOTS of jank.
-This repository is kinda sorta in maintenance mode; I'm in the process of rewriting practically the whole backend, which will in turn help me make the UI less opaque, but it's enough of a rewrite that I'm treating it as a separate project and I'm still using this to run the game while I cook.
-So, there'll probably be some minor features and bug fixes here and there.

-This system is geared specifically toward Tokyo Conception, because it's the only SMT TRPG I own or know anything about how to play XD
+This is designed with Tokyo Conception in mind, since it's the only iteration of the SMT TRPG I know anything about.
+It does a lot of things for you, once it's set up to, but doesn't currently give you a ton of levers to control how it does those things.
+I'm not averse to the idea, I just initially developed this in tandem with a campaign I'm running, so my priority was automation and speed of play; I usually only get about 2 hours per session with my schedule, so I want to make that time count XD

+If you're looking for more flexibility, and/or to run an SMT game other than Tokyo Conception, check out Alondaar's SMT X system, which is designed to be more broadly compatible: <https://github.com/Alondaar/smt-200x>

 ## Usage Notes

-- Skills are semi-automatic.
-If you have one or more targets when you use a skill, assuming you succeed, one power roll will be made (if applicable) and each target will make a dodge roll (if applicable); damage and ailment chance are calculated for each target based on their resists and affinities.
-Each target automatically makes an ailment roll, if applicable.
+- Skills are mostly automatic.
+If you have one or more targets, they'll automatically make Dodge rolls and ailment resist rolls, if applicable.
+Damage and ailment rates are calculated per target depending on their phys/mag resist and elemental affinities.
-  - You must have one or more tokens **targeted** for this to work.
-By default, you target a token by hovering the mouse over it and pressing the T key; you'll see an animated crosshair over the token if you did it right.
-Make sure the cursor isn't in the chat box or you'll just type "t" into it.
-You can hold shift to target multiple tokens.
-The Easy Target mod lets you alt+click instead.
-  - Dodging is automatic because I don't know why you wouldn't try.
-    - Exception: Lest they fumble needlessly, targets who nullify, drain, or repel an attack won't try to dodge *unless* the attack has the Pierce quality and they don't repel it.
+  - **Exception**: Targets who null/drain/repel the attack won't try to dodge lest they risk an unnecessary fumble, *unless* the attack has the Pierce quality and they don't repel it.
+    - How do they tell in the thick of combat?
+I don't care, it's better than having to nag players to click a button each time someone attacks them
+  - If it doesn't seem to work, make sure you **target** the tokens, don't just select them.
+By default, hover your mouse over the token and press the `T` key.
+With the Easy Target mod, you can alt+click.
+For AOE skills, target every token you wish to affect (`Shift+T` if you aren't using Easy Target).
+  - Phys/Mag Resist, critical hits, critical downgrades, fumbles, elemental affinities, buffs, and most status ailments should be accounted for in the damage/ailment chance calculations.
+If the chat output says "Foo takes 29 damage", no further calculations should be necessary unless there's a bug or Foo spends FP to mitigate the damage.
 - GMs look in the macro compendium because there are some BIG time savers there.
-- The +/- 20% TN mod box is there because TN modifiers tend to come in 20% increments.
+- The +/- 20% TN mod buttons are there because situational TN modifiers tend to come in 20% increments.
 I started my game a tad lower than the recommended level, so I had a lot of PCs using Aid and Concentrate and this saved a lot of time.
-It resets once you make a roll, because we all kept forgetting to do that.
+  - In-system, the TN boosts apply to your next success roll and are reset to 0 afterward, because everyone in my group, myself included, constantly forgot to reset them ourselves.
+You can still take different actions in the interim and hang on to the bonus, per the rules, you'll just have to handle the boost panel manually.
-  - If you need more granularity, hold shift when you click a skill and you'll get a dialog where you can enter a custom modifier.
-You can make this the default behavior (per-client) in the system settings.
+  - Hold shift when you click a skill and you'll get a dialog where you can enter a custom modifier, besides 20%.
+You can make this the default behavior (per-client) in the system settings, but I almost never need the dialog.
-  - All "Multi" does right now is divide your effective TNs by 2 or 3, *including* those 20% bonuses, so it should work pretty seamlessly but you'll probably need that dialog if you're spending FP on individual rolls within a multi-attack.
-I'm open to suggestions for less awkward ways of doing it!
+  - The "Multi" setting on the same panel divides all your TNs by the number it's set to for multi-attacking, including any 20% boosts from this panel.
+You'll probably need that dialog if you're boosting an individual roll within a multi-attack.
-- There's literally no difference between the "stackable" and "unstackable" item types other than whether they can stack in Item Piles. *Real* item *types* are coming in the rewrite.
 - If an item or skill doesn't do what you think it should or go where you want it to go on your sheet, double-check the Skill Type and Item Type fields.
+Those are what actually determine the "type" of item it is with respect to the game mechanics.
+The "stackable" and "unstackable" item types literally only denote whether or not the item should be stackable in Item Piles.
-  - I know, I hate it too, it's one of the reasons I'm revamping the data models
+  - Yes, it's terrible and I hate it too.
+It's the biggest reason I'm reworking the data models and also the main reason I think it'll be a pain to migrate afterward
-- If you're a Fiend, there's a third stat column (besides "Base" and "Lv") for your magatama bonuses, so you can track them separately.
-They'll be an equippable item eventually so you don't have to type your stats in each time you switch.

-## Data Paths
+## Data Paths and Active Effects

-I recommend using Koboldworks Data Inspector (see below) or the console to uncover data paths, especially since this system is still under development and they might change.
-I used active effects to implement passive skills, though, so I want to point out actor fields that are directly tied to some:
+I recommend using Koboldworks Data Inspector (see below) or the console to uncover data paths, since this system is still under development and they might change.
+I used active effects to implement passive skills, though, so I want to point out some actor fields that are directly tied to them:

 - `system.gunAttackBonus` - Sure Shot
 - `system.might` - Might